ofirtov/music_player/README.md

 # music_player
-A single page application using entirely with Laravel framework and MySql using Eloquent ORM.
+A single page application built entirely with Laravel framework and MySql using Eloquent ORM.
 You can upload your songs and they will be stored locally (under public/storage/myMusic) and a link will be added to your DB.